-John Wilson is a freelance writer, editor and content creator, based in Toronto.
+John Wilson is a freelance writer, editor, content strategist and communications consultant based in Toronto.
 The current focus of his work is communications and public relations in the not-for-profit sector.
 John’s present work for such clients as the National Media Awards Foundation and The Compass Food Bank & Outreach Centre involves all aspects of PR, administrative tasks, mass media publicity, event planning and social media marketing.

 John has previously been the Editorial Director at Leaping Lion Books, the student-run micropublishing house at York University, where he oversaw the publication of the mystery novel Wild Justice.
 He has also been the Senior Copy Editor at On the Danforth (Spring 2020), the community magazine published by students of the Centennial College Publishing Program.